omeka/omeka-s-enduser/docs/content/vocabularies.md

 ![New vocabulary advanced settings, with no data entered](contentfiles/vocab_addAdvanced.png)

 ## Editing a vocabulary
 You can edit existing vocabularies by clicking the edit button (pencil icon) on the table of vocabularies.
-While editing, you can change the label and comment.

 You can also update the vocabulary by either uploading a new vocabulary file or entering the vocabulary url and saving changes.
-When editing and/or updating a vocabulary you have the option to set the language(s) used in the vocabulary with an IETF language tag.
+You will be able to review any changes when updating a vocabulary.
 If you decide you do not wish to save your changes, or click on the edit button by mistake, you can click the Cancel button next to the Save button.

 ![Edit vocabulary page for OWL-Time Ontology.](contentfiles/vocab_edit.png)